clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

       .. note::

-         Use additional options as necesary during partitioning:
+         Use additional options as necessary during partitioning:

          * Select :guilabel:`Revert` to cancel changes and revert to the original configuration.